miner2046/Bonkcoin-core/doc/assets-attribution.md

 # credit to
 # Pepe created by Matt Furie
-Bonc created by Friccoin Team
+Fric created by Friccoin Team